 - Grades Five through Eight participate in Inward Bound, an overnight excursion to an area camp for team building and leadership

-- Grades Seven and Eight have a week-long comparative ecosystem field trip study in Florida (Seacamp) every other year, alternating with a community service trip in the spring to Washington, DC.
+- Grades Seven and Eight have a week-long comparative ecosystem field trip study every other year, alternating with a community service trip in the spring to Washington, DC.

 - Middle School students participate in the Independent School Athletic Conference (ISAC) and compete in soccer, volleyball, golf, and basketball within that league.
 Additional athletic opportunities are available in tennis, distance running, and fitness.